 - 1. The water heater must remain off during this process.
 Shut off the water pump and make sure the water supply valves are closed.
 Disconnect the city water fill. - 2.
-To drain the fresh water tank, open the drain valves. - 3.
-Open the low point drain valves.
+To drain the fresh water tank, open the drain valves.

+- 3. Open the low point drain valves.
 There is one drain valve for each water line, one cold and one hot.
 This is done to drain all of the water out of the system. - 4.
 After the water heater has cooled off, remove the drain plug to drain the water from the water heater.
 In the exterior compartment beside the water heater there are two water heater shut off valves and a bypass valve.
-The shut off valves must be closed and the bypass valve must be open, prior to winterizing to prevent the antifreeze solution from entering the water heater.
+The shut off valves must be closed and the by-pass valve must be open, prior to winterizing to prevent the antifreeze solution from entering the water heater.

 - 5. Close the low point drains to prevent the antifreeze from draining through the lines onto the ground. - 6.
 Close the water supply valve that flows from the pump to the tank. - 7.
 Use only non-toxic antifreeze that has been approved for use in drinking/potable water systems.
 Place the in-take hose into the antifreeze supply.
 Open the antifreeze valve to allow the solution to flow freely.
 Once the water pump is turned on, proceed to the kitchen faucet, bath faucet, inside and outside shower, turning on the hot and cold, and flushing the stool until the antifreeze solution flows freely.
 If the unit is equipped with a washer, be certain to purge the air from it also.
 This forces the antifreeze through all of the water lines and faucets.
 It also allows the antifreeze solution to enter the drain lines and prevent the P-traps from freezing.
 Check the antifreeze solution from time to time to make sure there is an adequate supply. - 8.
 Close the antifreeze valve when the winterizing process is complete.
 Store the in-take hose, and turn the water pump off. - 9.
 Open the water supply valve that flows from the pump to the tank to help prevent freezing on that water line. - 10.
 To de-winterize your unit, open both of the low point drains to allow the antifreeze solution to drain from the water system.
 Next, close the low point drains and connect your unit to city water.
 Put water in the fresh water tank and pump at least one gallon through the water pump in order to remove the antifreeze from the water pump.
 Keep the water heater supply valve closed and the water heater bypass valves open.
 The supply valve for the fresh water tank from the pump must remain closed.
-As in water heater supply valve and close the water heater bypass valve.
+As in winterizing, open the kitchen faucet, bath faucet, inside and outside shower, turning on both the hot and the cold, and flushing the stool until the antifreeze solution is flushed out of the system and the water flows clear.
+Once the system has been flushed, open the water heater supply valve and close the water heater bypass valve.
 Open the fresh water tank supply valve from the pump and the ice maker valve.
 Reinstall the water filter.
 Be sure to close the fresh water tank drain valves to allow the tank to fill.